 This was in 1993.
 Nowadays, with information easily available on the net.
 It has become virtually impossible for any one designer to know all there is to know about his craft.
 I mean, there is probably a thousand ways to do a book cover from the same design brief and another thousand ways to interpret Market Researches and probably more than a few thousand different opinions on the same draft.
 A fledgling designer would be intimidated about the how much field he should cover.
 I know I am, even after some years of actual industry experience.
 Scared as I am with the vastness of the (unexplored) knowledge base that is the Internet (or "the cloud" as I referred to in this blog a couple of times) I am always excited to learn new ways of making things work together from the designer circles I move around in.
 Even though sometimes these guys make me look at my work and want to hide them where they can't be seen.
 But I digress...
 Being a designer means creating solutions... and if we want to grow, we will always search out new design problems to solve, messages to deliver creatively and figure out design trends.
 Whether these trends are for good design or otherwise doesn't matter.
 But that is for another rant altogether...
 So for you budding design superstar... soak up everything you can...
 Be the sponge!

+Everybody's favorite girl is in for a treat!
+Mommies of all shapes and sizes are invited to jump in and take part in the Mother's Day Giveaway promo and win stuff.
 As with every Baby that we put out, our Mommy month issue is the meatiest read.
 Five "mom-preneurs" tell the story of how the mottos "family first" and "follow your dreams" can come hand-in-hand in "Taking care of business."
 Baby sends mall scouts to check out how baby-friendly the malls are in "It's a mall world after all."
 We feature 3 malls every month starting this issue.

 Have you heard of Human Milk Banks?
 Do you know why you must remove your nail polish before going into labor?
 What do you tell your child when he sees a child with special needs for the first time?
 How do you help your child learn not to be pikon?
 Did you know you need to start caring for your child's teeth before he's even born?
 How?
 You can find out about these and a whole lot more in this issue right here.